insertish/christmas-modpack/README.md

+# Christmas Server Modpack

 ## Applied Patches

 - Disabled Quark's "Automatic Recipe Unlock" tweak.

   This would cause the server to hang between 30 seconds to over 60 seconds causing server to crash.

+- Disable Optifine nag screen in Twilight Forest.

+  This modpack is intended for a server, OF shouldn't mess with worldgen.

 ## Additional Configuration